aws-solutions-library-samples/Guidance-for-AI-enhanced-customer-experience-with-Amazon-Connect/README.md

 ![image](images/15.jpeg)

-13. In the Encryption section, select the KMS Key you created previously.
+12. In the Encryption section, select the KMS Key you created previously.
-14. Click: Next > Add integration
+13. Click: Next > Add integration
-15.	browse to the Cloudformation Outputs tab and locate the S3 bucket create for FAQBucketName
+14.	browse to the Cloudformation Outputs tab and locate the S3 bucket create for FAQBucketName
     ![image](images/27.jpeg)
-16. Browse to the S3 bucket and isnide should be a file called FAQ.docx
+15. Browse to the S3 bucket and inside should be a file called FAQ.docx
-17. Download the file and re-upload it to the bucket.
+16. Download the file and re-upload it to the bucket.
 Don't change anything, this is to trigger a sync to QiC integeration just created.

 ### Enable Lex Bot